Public, election officials may be kept in the dark on hacks

 And the threat to electoral systems is real.
 Federal officials believe Russian agents in 2016 searched for vulnerabilities within election systems in all 50 states.
 And the nation’s intelligence chiefs warn that Russia and other nations remain interested in interfering in U.S. elections.

-Meanwhile, experts worry the White House hasn’t highlighted the threat as President Donald Trump argues it’s OK for foreign countries to provide damaging information on his political rivals — a matter now the subject of an impeachment inquiry led by House Democrats.
+Meanwhile, experts worry the White House hasn’t highlighted the threat as President Donald Trump argues it’s OK for foreign countries to provide damaging information on his political rivals, a matter now the subject of an impeachment inquiry led by House Democrats.

 In general, it’s up to electoral agencies to disclose when they’ve been hacked.
 That, plus the federal policy protecting the identity of cyber victims, could mean that state election officials might not be told immediately if one of their local election offices experiences a breach.
 In addition, the whole situation could be considered classified as part of a federal investigation.